tc39/proposal-defer-import-eval/README.md

 try { ns1.a } catch (e) { console.log('caught', e) } // logs "oops"
 ```

-Module namespace objects of modules that are already evaluated do now throw error on
+Module namespace objects of modules that are _already evaluated_ and threw during evaluation do now re-throw an error on
 property access:
 ```js
 // module-that-throws2